 More concerning is the effect of a hole (or slit) causing stress-concentration and then rapid ripping to occur.
 This generally is safeguarded against from normal design practices using tough materials with high rip strength, tests to prove material properties, high safety factors imposed by regulators and general operations with low super-pressure (reducing stress levels).
 Airship aerostats therefore don’t pop like party-balloons.

-Non-rigid airships are inspected for holes at normal maintenance intervals through the year, generally resulting from irresponsible people target practicing.
-Also, the crew (ground and air) continually monitor LTA gas purity and super-pressure to determine necessary action.
+Non-rigid airships are inspected for holes at normal maintenance intervals through the year, generally resulting from irresponsible people shooting at them.
+Also, the crew (ground and air) continually monitor LTA-gas purity and super-pressure to determine necessary action.
 Large holes, say 5 ft (1.52 m) in diameter may need the airship’s mission to be aborted and return to base for repair.
-However, even with a hole this size and depending on airship size, several hours can pass before the situation becomes critical, although super-pressure may be lost; when the aerostat becomes limp (unable to hold a stiff form without pumping air directly into the LTA gas chamber).
+However, even with a hole this size and, depending on airship size, several hours can pass before the situation becomes critical – although super-pressure may be lost.
+When super-pressure is lost the aerostat may become limp (unable to hold a stiff form without pumping air directly into the LTA-gas chamber).
 It also depends on where it’s holed because, without super-pressure, a hole in the aerostat’s underside (opposite to water in a bucket) doesn’t naturally leak downwards.
 If it did hot air balloons wouldn’t work!

 In-flight temporary repair is possible, as has occurred in the past.
 Today, robotic methods now are available instead.
 Repair methods also have been developed and tested for use under standard operational procedures.